openimsdk/openim-sdk-core/CONTRIBUTING.md

    ❯ git rebase upstream/main
    ❯
-   ❯ git rebase -i	<commit-id> # rebase with interactive mode to squash your commits into a single one ❯ git push # push to the remote repository, if it's a first time push, run git push --set-upstream origin <new-branch># sync up with upstream
-   ❯ git fetch upstream main
-   git rebase upstream/main

    ❯ git rebase -i	<commit-id> # rebase with interactive mode to squash your commits into a single one ❯ git push # push to the remote repository, if it's a first time push, run git push --set-upstream origin <new-branch>
    ```